Truth will set you free, they say. And freedom is usually deemed as good vibe.

 What’s the usefulness of believing in aliens, compared to that of those who don’t?
-What are the belief systems, the way of thinking that support their claims, and what meaning do they assume under an evolutionary standpoint?
+What are the belief systems that support their claims, and what meaning do they assume under an evolutionary standpoint?

-People who don’t believe such an idea are likely to be quite empiricists and skeptics, and their version of a useful belief system will probably be that of the scientific method, which has showed to be of great convenience over the last centuries: think of telephones, airplanes, and Sex and the City.
+People who don’t believe in aliens are likely to be quite empiricists and skeptics, and their version of a useful belief system will probably be that of the scientific method, which has showed to be of great convenience over the last centuries: think of telephones, airplanes, and Sex and the City.